 The gaming industry is currently experiencing impressive growth rates and this positive trend seems to be on-going.
 Scandinavia is one of the world leaders when it comes to innovative products within the field.
 In Game Hub Scandinavia, we wish to make the gaming industry a primary source of income for the Scandinavian countries: Denmark, Norway and Sweden.
 Our goal is to generate 100 new companies and 400 new jobs in the Scandinavian countries through incubation of new businesses, gamification and knowledge sharing.

 Providing the best possible environment for new game developer talent and new game companies to start successful businesses is the job of incubators.
-Much of Game Hub Scandinavia’s efforts in job creation and research centers on the four incubators connected to Game Hub Scandinavia.
+Much of Game Hub Scandinavia’s efforts in job creation and research centers on the three incubators connected to Game Hub Scandinavia.

 The gaming industry is characterized by its rapidly changing nature, which makes it especially important that developers have the capability to adapt and grow to accommodate for, often unforeseen, changes in the industry landscape.
 Game Hub Scandinavia intends to demonstrate how the newest knowledge from university researchers can become useful to companies in the games industry.

 Together, Viden Djurs and Dania Erhvervsakademi operate the Game Hub Denmark incubator, which is located in Grenaa, Denmark; a city that has become a centre of entrepreneurship and game development.

-Game Hub Denmark is a newly founded brand that encompasses the pre-existing collaboration between Viden Djurs and Erhvervsakademi Dania and their focus on education, innovation and entrepreneurship.
+Game Hub Denmark is an established brand that encompasses the pre-existing collaboration between Viden Djurs and Erhvervsakademi Dania and their focus on education, innovation and entrepreneurship.

 Game Hub Denmark is an environment for graduates wanting to start their own company.
 The start-ups in Game Hub Denmark are graduates from either Viden Djurs Game College, Viden Djurs 3D College or Erhvervsakademi Dania’s Dania Games – or both institutions.
 Those who have no connection to either institution can obtain admission on approval by the mentors of the incubator.

 Game Hub Denmark has helped more than 15 companies and 50 students and graduates get started since 2011.

 The Game Incubator